top of page

 · Inaction breeds doubt and fear, action breeds confidence and courage.
 If you want to conquer fear, do not sit at home and think about it, go out and get busy.

-Woman sky diving
+Woman sky diving with quote text: If

 Ralph Waldo Emerson: 1803 - 1882